sourcegraph/handbook/content/departments/engineering/adding-to-roadmap.md

-# Submitting an item to the roadmap
+# Adding to the roadmap

-We submit proposals in the form of Amazon-style PR-FAQs.
+We submit roadmap proposals in the form of Amazon-style PR-FAQs.
 Anybody can submit a PR-FAQ.
 PR-FAQ can come from the exec team, or from any teammate.
 PR-FAQ are reviewed and prioritised by the VPEng/Prod with input from the exec team.
 PMs help build, refine and evaluate the impact of PR-FAQs.

 ## How to submit a PR-FAQ

 1. **Write a PR-FAQ to describe your proposal**.
-You can use this [template](TODO).
+You can use this [template](https://docs.google.com/document/d/1Stwe26NWoh0r_LOeA3sUqwDZlrmZ2qBEcdV0Sd1KP1o/edit#).
 If you need help putting one together, post in #product to request help from a PM.
 2. **Get a PM review**.
-Raise a [PR-FAQ issue](TODO), linking to your proposal.
+Raise a [PR-FAQ issue](<[TODO](https://github.com/sourcegraph/pr-faqs/issues/new/choose)>), linking to your proposal.
 This will trigger an alert in #product and #engineering.
 Steve will assign a PM (or self-assign for non-customer facing/platform proposals) the issue to:
    1. Give a pre-read to the PR-FAQ and give (non-blocking) feedback
    2. Determine the impact of the proposal (no more than 2 weeks of early validation)
    3. Set a Success Criteria for the project
 3. **Steve will prioritise proposals.** Quarterly, Steve and the exec team will review proposals, with input from PMs (for features) and EMs(for tech-only) to decide what to move to the roadmap.
-4. **Job fair.** Projects moved to the roadmap will be submitted to the job fair.
+4. **Job fair.** Once a project is moved to the roadmap, Steve will add them to the [job fair](./job-fair.md)

 ## Success Criteria